cs3216/cs3216.github.io/coursework/product-design/index.md

 You may find it useful to develop a set of shared assets such as the app's logo, colour scheme, font and common UI widget so your mockup looks coherent when it is built by different members of the team.

-**If your team is feeling up to the task,** you may also choose to jump right into building a prototype, which are of higher fidelity than wireframes and are interactive.
+**If your team is feeling up to the task,** you may also choose to jump right into building a prototype, which is of higher fidelity than wireframes and is interactive.
 Testing with a high fidelity prototype should be the next best thing from testing with an actual working prototype.
-This allows for stronger [suspension of disbelief](https://www.nngroup.com/articles/authentic-behavior-in-user-testing/), allowing the user to act more realistically.
+This allows for a stronger [suspension of disbelief](https://www.nngroup.com/articles/authentic-behavior-in-user-testing/), allowing the user to act more realistically.
 Your chosen prototyping tool should allow the user to directly click on elements, which should transition the prototype to the next screen or state.
 This also frees you from acting as the computer, which gives you more time to observe the user instead.

 If you are planning to work on a prototype, there is no need to submit the design and user flows separately.
 Simply submit the interactive file in a single folder, as the **prototype transitions / interactions are basically your user flows**.